-From the initial speed listed as per below table or V = 0.8 Vmax (whichever is lower) with a brake temperature ≤ 100 °C at the start of each application make a minimum of six brake applications at spaced intervals of line pressure up to the line pressure of ≤ 100 bar that is permanently guaranteed by the braking system of the vehicle type(s).
+From the initial speed listed as per below table or V = 0.8 VMax (whichever is lower) with a brake temperature ≤ 100 °C at the start of each application make a minimum of six brake applications at spaced intervals of line pressure up to the line pressure of ≤ 100 bar that is permanently guaranteed by the braking system of the vehicle type(s).
 A mean fully developed deceleration of at least as per below table shall be achieved and the given pressure to achieve has to be recorded.